vsajip/python-gnupg/docs/index.rst

 .. versionadded:: 0.4.2
    The keyid and username of the signing key are stored in the ``key_id`` and ``username`` attributes of the result, if this information is provided by ``gpg``.

+.. versionchanged:: 0.5.0
+   The `stream` argument to :meth:`verify_file` can be a pathname to an existing file as well as text or a file-like object.
+In the pathname case, ``python-gnupg`` will open and close the file for you.

 Verifying detached signatures in memory